Nepal Scouts: Activities

 Scout activities are organized for both boys and girls jointly; but training, camping and other aspects of the program are conducted separately.

 Under the national education system, university students pursuing the master's level are required to serve in a village for a year.
 These students are given an orientation that includes Scout training.

 National jamborees

 The first national jamboree of the Nepal Scouts was organized in 1987 at Kirtipur.

-The second national jamboree was organized in 2013 at Tikauli of Chitwan District (after almost 26 years) and was themed Peace and Harmony..
+The second national jamboree was organized in 2013 at Tikauli of Chitwan District (after almost 26 years) and was themed Peace and Harmony.

 The Third National Scout Jamboree was held on May 30 to 4 June, 2018 at Kakani International Scouts Center, Nuwakot.

+Rover Moot

+The First Ever Rover Moot of Nepal Scouts was held in 2019 at Pokhara.
+PM K. P. Sharma Oli inaugurates the Rover Moot with the presence of 4000 Rover and Ranger Scouts from 11 different countries.

 Training centres

 The Nepal Scouts has its National Training Center at Sundarijal, Kathmandu.
 The International training center is situated at Kakani, Nuwakot District.